 Campbell University Undergraduate Catalog

-The University Catalog is the binding agreement for all students to Campbell University.
+The University Catalog documents many aspects of the University, including its history and organization as well as its academic policies and procedures.
 The terms “Catalog” and “Bulletin” are used synonymously throughout this document and this website.
 Note the version of the Bulletin found here will always be the most current version.